-22. (a) New Global Note: [Yes/No]
+22. (i) New Global Note: [Yes/No]24

-(b) New Safekeeping Structure: [Yes/No]
+(ii) New Safekeeping Structure: [Yes/No]25

 [If yes to (b), include the following: Record Date: the relevant due date for payment minus one business day (being for this purpose a day on which each of Euroclear and Clearstream, Luxembourg (as applicable) is open for business).
 See Condition 5(d).]